 The 2014 conference boldly asked its presenters and attendees to "redefine the global family" - understanding that expatriate and familial realities had changed dramatically since 1997.
 The thought-provoking findings of FIGT14 led us to return, in March 2015, to the foundational question that everyone crossing countries and cultures might - still - pause to answer: "Where is home when the world keeps changing?"

 In 2016 FIGT took a big step forward by holding its annual conference outside of North America for the first time, in The Netherlands.
 Relocating to Europe attracted a wider audience, increased membership and proved so popular that the conference sold out several weeks before opening.
-The 2017 conference will also be held in The Netherlands.
+The 2017 conference was also held in The Netherlands.
 Find out more here.